milkteawu/TradingView_Telegram_Bot_Heroku/README.md

 ## Summary

-An automated script to send TradingView alerts to Telegram via webhook.
+An automated script that sends TradingView alerts to Telegram via webhook.

-All the deployment is done in one click with heroku.
+The entire deployment can be done with a single click using Heroku.

 ## Deploy